Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/src/autorest.md

   - rename-operation:
       from: Resources_ValidateMoveResources
       to: ResourceGroups_ValidateMoveResources
+  # remove the systemData property because we already included this property in its base class and the type replacement somehow does not work in resourcemanager
   - from: policyAssignments.json
     where: $.definitions.PolicyAssignment.properties.systemData
-    transform: return undefined; # remove this property because we already included this property in its base class and the type replacement somehow does not work in resourcemanager
+    transform: return undefined;
+  - from: policyDefinitions.json
+    where: $.definitions.PolicyDefinition.properties.systemData
+    transform: return undefined;
+  - from: policySetDefinitions.json
+    where: $.definitions.PolicySetDefinition.properties.systemData
+    transform: return undefined;

   - rename-model:
       from: Provider